 How to find accommodation in Berlin

-Most Berliners (85 percent) rent their home, and as a result there is a constant supply of apartments and houses coming up for rent.
-The best deals are to be found in buildings where the landlord has owned the property for a significant period, and the worst deals will come from profit-hungry land investors.
+Most Berliners (85%) rent their home, and as a result there is a constant supply of apartments and houses coming up for rent.
+The best deals are to in buildings where the landlord has owned the property for a significant period.
+The worst deals are from profit-hungry land investors.
 Renting directly from a landlord may improve your rate, but it’s important to be cautious, particularly if you don’t speak German fluently or are contacting people online.

 Flat shares (Wohngemeinschaft) are common, and sub-letting happens regularly.
 Remember though: if your name isn’t on the tenancy agreement, you forfeit many of your rights as a tenant.

-Whether you’re sharing or a sole tenant, expect to fill in a detailed application form, and provide supporting evidence of your status.
+Whether you’re sharing or a sole tenant, expect to fill in a lengthy application form and provide supporting evidence of your status.
 You will usually need to include: